maximiliangarmatsch/automation-building-blocks/README.md

 - Output directory is in `src/dev_crew/generated_src`
 - `allow_code_excecution` is activated in file "...".
 It allows crewAI to "test" code on the fly

-# stsrt Only Personal Assistant Crew
+# start Only Personal Assistant Crew

 ## Steps to Run
 **Navigate to the Project Directory:**